wallarm/product-documentation/docs/latest/installation/api-gateways/mulesoft.md

 Among all supported [Wallarm deployment options](../supported-deployment-options.md), this solution is the recommended one for the following use cases:

-* Securing APIs deployed on the MuleSoft Anypoint platform.
+* Securing APIs deployed on the MuleSoft Anypoint platform with only one policy.
 * Requiring a security solution that offers comprehensive attack observation, reporting, and instant blocking of malicious requests.

 ## Limitations